gorriecoe/silverstripe-action/README.md

 # Silverstripe action
-Adds basic call to action modal.
+Adds basic call to action DataObject.

 ## Installation
 Composer is the recommended way of installing SilverStripe modules.